Traveling with phones, tablets or laptops can mean increased risks to your privacy and data.

 - Clear your device of any content that may be considered illegal or questionable in other countries, and verify whether your destination country has restrictions on encryption and/or encrypted digital content.
 Encrypt your device to the highest standards allowed.

-- Back up the data on your devices.
+- Back up the data on your devices to OneDrive.

 Protecting Devices During Travel

-- Always maintain control of your device(s).
+- Always maintain Effective Control of your device(s).
 This means keeping them with you at all times or securing them in a locked environment, like a hotel safe.